FaisalBinAhmed/MeiliFinder/README.md

 ### Limitations

 Currently, the app only handles ASCII or 1 byte UTF-8 character input.
-If you are searching a station with non-ASCII characters (i.e. "ö", "ß" etc.) in its name, the app will ignore the input.
+If you are typing a non-ASCII character (i.e. "ö", "ß" etc.), the app will ignore the input.